 in the page header.

-When you do this Google will no longer show the page under the ERROR report but you can see them in the EXCLUDED report under the SOFT 404 section.
+When you do this, Google will no longer show the page under the ERROR report, but you can see it in the EXCLUDED report under the SOFT 404 section.

 How to fix crawl errors in Google Search Console – A detailed guide covering all possible errors you can see in Google search console and how to fix them.